akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 See @ref[Fault Tolerance](./fault-tolerance.md) for a full list of supervision options.

-## Custom stop message
+## Application specific stop message

-Singleton's are migrated to a new node if the node they are running on is shut down.
-If asynchronous shutdown logic needs to be executed then a custom stop message can be used.
-Upon receiving the stop message it is then the responsibility of the actor to shutdown.
+An application specific `stopMessage` can be used to close the resources before actually stopping the singleton actor.
+This `stopMessage` is sent to the singleton actor to tell it to finish its work, close resources, and stop.
+The hand-over to the new oldest node is completed when the singleton actor is terminated.
 If the shutdown logic does not include any asynchronous actions it can be executed in the `PostStop` signal handler.

 Scala